iwantmyname/blog/_posts/2014-06-12-domain-already-registered-pt5.md

 layout: post
 date: 2014-06-12 08:08:46 +1200
 author: Melle
-title: "Someone has registered the domain I want.
-Help!
-Part 5"
+title: Someone has registered a domain with my trademark.
+What do I do?
 header_image: 2014-06-12-cheap-sale.jpg

 ---